It's an imperfect solution to a difficult problem.

 He had an imperfect understanding of the task.

 In “He was singing when I came in,” “was singing” is in the imperfect tense.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'imperfect.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'imperfect.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 alteration of Middle English imparfit, from Latin imperfectus, from in- + perfectus perfect